Topological Thermodynamics of Black Holes: Revisiting the methods of winding numbers calculation: Conclusion

 In this work, we analyze the two methods for computing winding numbers based in $\phi-$mapping and the residue.
 We showed that the residue method proposed by \cite{Fang:2022rsb} is equivalent to previously proposed by \cite{Wei:2022dzw}, provided that the condition $M''S' - S''M' \neq 0$ is satisfied.
 When this condition fails, the residue method yields different results, highlighting additional subtleties in the correspondence between mass, entropy, and topological structure.

 Applying the formalism to the Schwarzschild and Reissner--Nordström cases, we obtained the same results as those found in \cite{Wei:2022dzw}, reinforcing the consistency of our method.
 We then extended the analysis to black strings, interpreted as four-dimensional solutions with cylindrical symmetry.
-We found that both the static and charged solutions share the same global classification, $W = +1$, with these systems therefore exhibiting no phase transitions.
+We found that both the static and charged solutions share the same global classification, $W=+1$, without the appearance of competing branches with opposite winding numbers in the parameter region analyzed here.
 This indicates that the presence of electric charge does not alter the topological classification of these solutions, in contrast with spherically symmetric and asymptotically flat black holes, where charge plays a fundamental role in determining the topological structure.

-This behavior parallels previous results for three-dimensional BTZ black holes, where it was also shown that electric charge does not affect their topological classification \cite{Chen:2025nto}.
+This behavior parallels previous results for BTZ black holes, where it was also shown that electric charge does not affect their topological classification \cite{Chen:2025nto}.
 Such correspondence suggests that the insensitivity to charge is not accidental, but rather an intrinsic feature of cylindrically symmetric solutions in asymptotically AdS spaces.
 Thus, our results point to a possible topological universality of black holes with cylindrical symmetry, opening the way for further investigations into the robustness of this property in more general scenarios as, for example, in rotating black strings or in higher dimensions.